 Beyond the physical act of climbing, Gianotti says trips like this one demand kindness, selflessness, a healthy lifestyle and tolerance for some level suffering.

 Gianotti and McCaffrey are just two of eight women on this trip.
-It also included Auri Clark and Kit Cunningham from Juneau, Beth Loudon from Bellingham, Wash., Ashley Klassen from Telleride, Colo., Casey Patten from Park City, Utah, and Sophia Walling-Bell from Fairbanks.
+It also included Auri Clark and Kit Cunningham from Juneau, a climber from Bellingham, Wash., Ashley Klassen from Telleride, Colo., Casey Patten from Park City, Utah, and Sophia Walling-Bell from Fairbanks.